-Teaching 6th grade math always seems to come with the need to review much of what students learned about in previous years, like:
+Teaching 6th grade math always seems to come with the need to review much of what students learned about in previous years.
+This includes:

 Have you found this as well?
 Do students need to review these things at the grade level you teach?